 First Filter To Remove PFAS’s From Drinking Water

-Todd Bartee, CEO of Aquasana, (although not a professional mathematician) is an Environmental Engineer with expertise in water and waste-water treatment – and he can discuss all the numbers necessary to explain water filtration and water contaminants.
+Todd Bartee, although not a professional mathematician, is an Environmental Engineer with expertise in water and waste-water treatment – and he can discuss all the numbers necessary to explain water filtration and water contaminants.

-Todd said, “Our mission is to deliver the healthiest water possible, and that means working with NSF International to stay ahead of the increasing types of contaminants affecting our nation’s water supply.
+Todd said, “The mission should be to deliver the healthiest water possible, and that means working with NSF International to stay ahead of the increasing types of contaminants affecting our nation’s water supply.
 Aquasana is leading the charge as the first to offer a premium product that is NSF certified to protect against PFOA contamination.”